xavierzwirtz/FSharp.IO.FileSystem/README.md

 # FSharp.IO.FileSystem

-This project provides idiomatic F# ways of interacting with the file.
+This project provides idiomatic F# ways of interacting with the file system.

 ## Build Status